0xCoolAnon/Jom-Belajar-CTF/README.md

 </p>

 # Jom Belajar CTF 🚩
-You can learn web exploitaion, binary exploitation, forensics, reverse engineering, and cryptography on a platform with 20 levels that are separated into beginner and advanced categories.
+An unique way to learn web exploitaion, binary exploitation, forensics, reverse engineering, and cryptography on a platform with 20 levels that are separated into beginner and advanced categories.
+In terms of learning hacking, CTFs are a great starting point.

-# What is CTF ?
-To learn hacking, CTFs are a great starting point.
 They call for a lot of time and effort, but the payoff is great, and you learn a lot.
-If you are unfamiliar with CTFs, this platform serves as a primer.
+If you are unfamiliar with Capture-the-flag, this platfrom serves as a primer.

-Capture The Flag (sometimes abbreviated as "CTF") is a popular genre of cyber security games in which players compete to "capture" a virtual flag.
 Typically, there are two types of CTF: Jeopardy and Attack-defense.

+What do learners receive?
+• Unique perks/utilities for specific hacking activities.
+• Access to High Quality learning experiences
+• Ability to redeem title in Telegram/Discord groups.

 [Click Here to Start](https://github.com/g3nj1z/Jom-Belajar-CTF/discussions/10)